 Let’s say you have two different domains – domain-one.com and domain-two.com, and you want to set an experiment on domain-one.com which sends the visitors to domain-two.com, and you want to track how many of them convert on domain-two.com.

-Well in order to do that, on the domain-two.com page, on which you want to track conversions ( for example, domain-two.com/thank-you.html ) , you must insert an iframe, in the body of the thank you page, that contains a link to a custom page ( for example: conversion.html ) hosted on the original domain/website which in this case is domain-one.com.
+In order to do that, on the domain-two.com page, on which you want to track conversions ( for example, domain-two.com/thank-you.html ), you must insert an iframe, in the body of the thank you page, that contains a link to a custom page (conversion.html) hosted on the original domain/website which in this case is domain-one.com.

 The conversion.html page is a stand-alone HTML page, hosted on the domain-one.com that should contain the following code: